A mean field game model with non-local spatial interactions and resources accumulation

-\textbf{Acknowledgements}: All the authors have been supported by the Italian Ministry of University and Research (MIUR), in the framework of two PRIN projects: 2017FKHBA8 001 (The Time-Space Evolution of Economic Activities: Mathematical Models and Empirical Applications) and 20223PNJ8K (Impact of the Human Activities on the Environment and Economic Decision Making in a Heterogeneous Setting: Mathematical Models and Policy Implications).\\ Giovanni Zanco has been supported by the F-NF grant ``MFGPRE: Mean-field games: regularity, path-dependency, economics''.\\ All the authors are affiliated with the GNAMPA group of INdAM (Istituto Nazionale di Alta Matematica ``Francesco Severi'').
+\textbf{Acknowledgements}: All the authors have been supported by the Italian Ministry of University and Research (MIUR), in the framework of two PRIN projects: 2017FKHBA8 001 (The Time-Space Evolution of Economic Activities: Mathematical Models and Empirical Applications) and 20223PNJ8K (Impact of the Human Activities on the Environment and Economic Decision Making in a Heterogeneous Setting: Mathematical Models and Policy Implications).\\ Daria Ghilli has been supported by the INdAM-GNAMPA project “Modelli Matematici per i Processi Decisionali riguardanti la Transizione Energetica” CUP $E53C22001930001$ and by the INdAM-GNAMPA project "Modelli MFGs in Economia per lo studio della dinamica del capitale umano con spillovers spaziali" CUP $E55F22000270001.$ Giovanni Zanco has been supported by the F-NF grant ``MFGPRE: Mean-field games: regularity, path-dependency, economics''.\\ All the authors are affiliated with the GNAMPA group of INdAM (Istituto Nazionale di Alta Matematica ``Francesco Severi'').
 Part of this work has been carried out first while the authors were visiting the Institute of Advanced Study at Durham University, and then while Giovanni Zanco was visiting the Department of Applied Physics at Waseda University, Tokyo.